-The workgroup produced a priority list of information and tasks which will help address public desires.
-This priority list identified 13 items of interest amongst 3 separate "Safe to Swim" Categories: "What are the current threats to my beach water quality?", "Is it safe to swim at fresh water beaches?", "What water quality data is available?"
+The Safe to Swim Workgroup produced a priority list of information and tasks which will help address public desires.
+This priority list identified 13 items of interest amongst 3 separate Safe to Swim categories:

+- What are the current threats to my beach water quality?

+- Is it safe to swim at fresh water beaches?

+- What water quality data are available?"